Condition Monitoring in the 21st Century

 This will require an additional level of sophistication above and beyond that which is currently being applied by Condition Monitoring practitioners.

-Business Need 6 – The need to optimise equipment performance
+Business Need 6 – The need to optimize equipment performance

 There have been several articles written about the use of performance monitoring on steam turbines, using measurements of temperature, pressure, power output and other techniques to determine turbine condition, and the specific faults that may require attention.
 It is likely that this type of monitoring will become more widespread on large equipment.
 Large Diesel engines, pumps and other sophisticated equipment may also be able to be monitored using similar principles.
 Expect to find work being done to increase the sophistication of techniques such as ultrasonic flow measurement to assist with the cost-effective application of performance monitoring techniques to a wider range of equipment.